DamianEhrenburg/portfolio/README.md

 Some screenshots show Russian-language interfaces because the projects were originally designed for Russian-speaking users.

-Some game prototypes use third-party assets, music or sound effects.
-Credits are listed inside the projects where applicable.
+Some game screenshots include third-party assets.
+In **Incident 21:37**, the apartment scene uses **House Interior | PSX Asset Pack** by McPato, and the street scene uses **PSX Style Urban Stacked Pack** by valsekamerplant.
+Scene setup, interaction logic, UI, game flow, lighting and Godot implementation are my work.

-For Incident 21:37, third-party PSX-style asset packs are used as a base for some environments.
-Scene setup, interaction logic, UI, task flow, visual style integration and implementation are done in Godot.
+For **Freedom in Rot: Prologue**, third-party assets, music and sound effects are credited inside the game.

 ---